juanibiapina/resume/resume.md

 We developed an anonymous social network.
-The whole team worked with all parts of the development, so I had the opportunity to work with a Go backend hosted on Google App Engine, an Android and an IoS application.
+The whole team worked with all parts of the development, so I had the opportunity to work with a Go backend hosted on Google App Engine, an Android and an iOS application.
 All of these technologies were new to me.

 Accomplishments:

 - Shipped a huge amount of features in very little time due to our experimental nature
-- Created a pipeline for building and deploying android and IoS apps to their respective stores, improving the testing and release cycles
+- Created a pipeline for building and deploying android and iOS apps to their respective stores, improving the testing and release cycles
-- Created a camera for Android that worked on more devices than the Whatsapp Camera
+- Created a camera for Android that worked on more devices than the Whatsapp Camera at the time
 - Worked daily with unknown technologies and new challenges

 Technologies: